 02.01 Radioactive Material and Contamination Control.
 Determine whether provisions for control of radioactive materials and contamination meet requirements as described in the licensee’s FSAR are adequate.
-Key aspects of the Radiation Protection program, such as facilities, instrumentation and equipment, training, and procedures are implemented by the radiation protection program procedures, similar to those described in NEI 07-03A “Generic FSAR Template Guidance for Radiation Protection Program Description.”
+Key aspects of the Radiation Protection program, such as facilities, instrumentation and equipment, training, and procedures are implemented by the radiation protection program procedures, similar to those described in Nuclear Energy Institute (NEI) 07-03A, “Generic FSAR Template Guidance for Radiation Protection Program Description.”
 NEI 07-03A describes a radiation protection program that will be implemented in stages consistent with the following milestones:

 Prior to initial receipt of by-product, source, or special nuclear materials (excluding Exempt Quantities as described in 10 CFR 30.18).